 Consumers generate a substantial amount of this information, and the master databases that result from MDM projects are transformative in understanding the connected customers’ buying journey and providing contextually relevant interactions.
 But the slow pace of traditional MDM means that often the customer data is outdated by the time it’s unified.
 This is untenable for business users who need to engage at the speed of their customers.
 How then to access the benefits of MDM at the pace your business needs?
 The answer lies in agile.

-The Rise of Agile Master Data Management
+The Rise of Agile Master Data Management In Business Activities

 In a traditional MDM project, the IT team defines the scope and starts building toward a “perfect record.”
 The idea of a perfect record, while laudable, isn’t a static state because the data your business collects is always changing.
 The best you can hope for is data that is the most up to date.
 More to the point, the process that IT goes through is often done asynchronously to the needs of the business.
 Because of this, MDM projects are often slow, onerous, and don’t produce value for months or years.

 This is a substantial problem.
 MDM has tremendous value from the perspective of ensuring everyone works from the same canonical data, but canonical data isn’t useful if it is already outdated by the time it’s released.
 An MDM project that takes months or years to complete is practically worthless because the data has already changed by the time the project ends.
 This approach becomes doubly problematic when you consider that the modern omnichannel customer generates too much data at too fast of a pace for most enterprises to keep up.
 Now imagine that your data won’t be deduplicated and matched until weeks or months later.
 See the problem?